Tax in Eritrea

 How does Eritrea's corporate tax work?

-What is the Eritrean VAT rate?
+What is the Eritrean diaspora tax?

 How many tax treaties does Eritrea have?